Donald Gene Miller: Aftermath and current status

 In June 2021, Miller applied for parole for the ninth time, but was again denied and barred from applying until summer 2022.
-In early May 2022, the 67-year-old yet again applied for parole, but due to protests from victims' relatives and the severity of his actions, he was denied again.
+In early May 2022, Miller again applied for parole, but due to protests from victims' relatives and the severity of his actions, he was denied.
 The next time he will be able to file another application is August 2027.
-If he serves out his sentence in full, his projected release date is on March 24, 2031.
+If Miller serves out his sentence in full, his projected release date is on March 24, 2031.

 In the media and culture

 In 2020, a retired sheriff's sergeant from Eaton County, Rod Sadler, released a book detailing Miller's crimes, titled "Killing Women".
 In it, Sadler explores the crimes in detail, in addition to including letters written from prison by Miller himself.

 In 2021 his case was covered by British television show Most Evil Killers.

 In 2022 Lisa and Randy Gilbert told their stories in A&E television show I Survived A Serial Killer.